Signing a sympathy card isn’t easy. We search for words. We wonder what would be comforting to hear. We worry about saying the wrong thing…

-Writing tip: If you knew the deceased, but not the surviving family member(s) to whom you’re sending your card, it might be helpful to mention your connection to their loved one (from college, through work, etc.).
+Writing tip: If you knew the person who has passed but not the surviving family member(s) to whom you’re sending your card, it might be helpful to mention your connection to their loved one (from school, through work, etc.).

 It can be a great comfort to a grieving person or family to hear that others thought highly of their loved one, too.
-If you knew and admired the deceased, be sure to let your recipient(s) know.
+If you knew and admired the loved one who has transitioned, be sure to let your recipient(s) know.